microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

     ![](screenshots/APIPermissions3.png)

     d.
-Update the copied App Id and secret to appsettings.json<br />
+Update the copied App Id, tenant ID and secret to appsettings.json<br />

      ```//Dynamics connection settings
     "DynamicsAppId": "<Azure Application Id copied in step 3c, This enables Bot to talk to CDS>",